Asiandayboy/Rodata/README.md

 Rodata.RemoveUserData(databaseRef: string | UserDatabase, memoryStoreRef: string?, userId: string): boolean
 ```
 ## Rodata.ObliterateUserData()
-This function completely erases all data bounded the player in a user
+This function completely erases all data bounded to the player in a user
 database, removing every version of their data as well.
 This function
 will yield the current thread while executing each datastore operation.
 It may take a while.